group-def/cronyism-corruption/README.txt

 people in debates around the government's handling of the pandemic, so if you have any comments on how we could better achieve this, please let us know.
 Thanks in advance!

-In order to take the quiz, simply go into the 'Quiz' folder and open the 'Quiz A' - then, afterwards, the 'Quiz B' - HTML files in your browser, and (if everything is working as it should) that should open the quiz!
+In order to take the quiz, simply go into the 'Quiz' folder and open the 'Quiz A.html' - then, afterwards, the 'Quiz B.html' - files in your browser, and (if everything is working as it should) that should open the quiz!
 To answer the questions, click the small round button next to each possible answer, then once you wish to submit that answer, click the 'Final Answer?' button and an answer card - stating whether you were right or wrong and offering some context to the question and answer - will appear.
 After reading the answer card popup, simply click the